ipfs/ipfs-blog/src/_blog/join-us-at-ethdenver-2021-year-of-the-spork-marmot.md

 ---
 title: Join us at ETHDenver 2021, year of the Spork Marmot!
+description:
-description: Return of the IPFS Help Desk, plus join us for a full day of hacking IPFS!
+  Return of the IPFS Help Desk, plus join us for a full day of hacking IPFS!
 date: 2021-02-02 07:00:00 +0000
-permalink: "/2021-02-02-ipfs-at-ethdenver/"
+permalink: '/2021-02-02-ipfs-at-ethdenver/'
 translationKey: ''
-header_image: "/eth1.png"
+header_image: '/eth1.png'
+tags:
+  - conferences
+  - community
-tags: conferences, community, Ethereum
+  - Ethereum
 author: Jenn Turner
 ---

 ![Join us at ETHDenver, where Flying Bufficorns and Spork Marmots reign free](/2021-02-02-ipfs-at-ethdenver-flyingspork.png)

 It’s hard to explain what [ETHDenver](https://www.ethdenver.com/) is, exactly.
 Is it a conference?
 Yes.
 Is it a hackathon?
 Is it a week of technical workshops directed by industry leaders?
 Yes.
 Is it an art exhibition?
 Also, yes.
 Is it a live dj set?
 Again, yes.
 But even those labels don’t do justice to the magic that happens when all of those things combine and settle on the Denver tech scene.